Kansas Daily Fantasy

 Sports Betting in Kansas

 Following the 2018 Supreme Court decision, which was in favor of New Jersey, all states are free to legalize sports betting shall they wish to do so.
 Various states have introduced legal and regulated sports gambling since then, while others are still working on its legalization.
 Sports betting in Kansas is still illegal but the state’s lawmakers are expected to introduce a legalization bill in the first half of 2019.
 If approved, sports fans might be able to make their first bets by the end of 2019.
+We have prepared much more details in our page about Kansas sports betting.

 Online Casinos in Kansas